sopkeyn/sopkeyn/README.md

 - 👋 Hi, I’m @sopkeyn
 - 🌱 3rd year stunner of Mechatronics Engineering
 - 😄 I'm urrebtly learning *Robotics 2*
-- ⚡ Fun fact: ...
-I LOVE TO SPEND TIME BY MYSELF
+- ⚡ All of my projects are in https://github.com/sopkeyn
 - ✨ Soon to be Engineer

 <!---